 A petechial hemorrhage is a type of bruise-like bleeding under the skin that has causes ranging from simply hitting a shin on the edge of a coffee table to serious illnesses that require medical care.
 Unlike a typical bruise, a petechial hemorrhage creates a pattern of small red dots called petechiae.
-Some petechial hemorrhages are mistaken for rashes, though they do not produce the chronic itching, blistering and swelling that often accompany rashes.
+This condition may be mistaken for a rash, although it does not produce the chronic itching, blistering and swelling that often accompany a rash.

 Injuries are among the least serious causes of a petechial hemorrhage.
 Women are more likely than men to develop bruising on the skin after an injury, though genetics also plays a role in determining how easily a person bruises.
 The intense journey from the womb during a vaginal birth also may cause these hemorrhages as pressure is placed on a newborn baby's delicate skin.

 After a bump or blow, bleeding occurs beneath the skin.
 For older adults, even a minor bump can cause this type of damage as aging capillaries become prone to rupturing and thinning skin loses the protective fatty layer that once helped shield the blood vessels.
 Depending on the severity of the injury, the hemorrhage generally disappears within a short period of time as the body reabsorbs the blood.

 Another minor cause of a petechial hemorrhage is medication.
 Some drugs, such as aspirin and warfarin, thin the blood and reduce clotting.
 Herbal medications may also affect clotting, increasing a person’s chances of developing bruises and petechiae.
 Before taking herbal medications, people should always discuss the side effects with a doctor or pharmacist.